SaishKambaliDev/GSoc_2026_Learning/GCC_Org_Learning/README.md

 a = b + c;
 ```

-In GIMPLE this might look like:
+In GIMPLE SSA this might look like:

 ```
 _1 = b_1 + c_1